FaceTime Like A Pro (eBook)

 System Data storage on Mac consists of files that don’t fit into the standard categories (such as Photos, Documents, Applications, Music, etc.) of your Mac’s storage.

-It hosts cached, temporary files and others that macOS can’t recognize.
+It hosts cached and temporary files, as well as files that macOS can’t recognize.
 Nonetheless, not all files categorized into the System Data storage category are junk or need deletion.
 You can eliminate temporary and cached files to free up space on your Mac.

-If you’re on macOS Monterey or previous versions, you’ll see Other storage.
-To delete that, you can refer to our separate, detailed guide on how to delete Other storage on Mac.
+If you’re on macOS Monterey or an earlier version, you’ll see Other storage.
+To delete that, refer to our separate, detailed guide on deleting Other storage on Mac.

-It hosts the same files as the System Data found on macOS Ventura or newer versions.
+It hosts the same files as the System Data on macOS Ventura or later.
 Only the nomenclature has changed; I hope that clears the confusion!

 Now, to clear files stored in either System Data, you will need to use a few workarounds.
 I have mentioned them below.